JacobLezberg/adventure-log/docs/characters/enemies/nothic.md

 ---
 ![[nothic-image.jpg|200]]

-I forget what his name was.
+Through a telepathic misunderstanding, answers to the name "Me."
 The nothic is a mutated and corrupted mage with telepathic powers and a piercing, necrotic gaze.
 He is very agile and fights with his claws as well.

 ## Relationships
 - Hated [[glasstaff|Glasstaff]] because he was responsible for 'acquiring' this creature.
 It is unclear whether the mage contributed to the nothic's creation or simply assumed the role of its master at a later point.